 In the past, publishers cooperated with multiple selling teams to manually assign proper advertisements to corresponding ad spaces or did it simply by themselves with varying degrees of success.
 And it wasn’t an easy task as certain ads should be designated to the particular ad inventory, so the results of transactions are satisfactory for both parties – publishers and advertisers.
-However, the time came when manual ad selling wasn’t relevant anymore.
-As you’ve probably guessed, the system it was replaced with is SSP – so let’s find out more about it!
+However, the time came when manual ad selling process wasn’t relevant anymore.
+As you’ve probably guessed, the system it was replaced with is SSP (Supply-Side Platform) – so let’s find out more about it!

 The rising number of users and advertisers competing over the same ad inventory forced publishers to look for advanced technology to replace arduous manual work and shorten transaction time.
 Nowadays, SSP uses programmatic technology, which improves ad space selling considerably.
 The new solution helps to find advertisers, establish the auction range, and finally propose recommendations to fill the ad inventory with best-fitting ads.
 No wonder why SSPs were primarily called “Network Optimizers”.